I was going to do a post about breastfeeding but for you to understand my breastfeeding journey I would first need to tell you about LP’s birth.

-Hubby and I had some friends who had a baby about three years ago.
+Dave and I had some friends who had a baby about three years ago.
 I remember going to visit them when Baby was a couple of weeks old.
 Mum and Dad were exhausted, as is to be expected, so we stayed for just an hour or so.
 They told us about the birth and they were the first people I had ever heard of to plan having a baby at home.
 I don’t remember the details of the birth but I remember how they spoke about labour and birth as such a positive experience, how they were so relaxed and how nice it was to bring Baby into the world in the comfort of familiar surroundings.

-That conversation stayed with me and soon after Hubby and I found out we were having a baby I told him that I’d like a home birth.
-Hubby is very laid back and easy going and basically said that he would go along with what I wanted as I was the one giving birth.
+That conversation stayed with me and soon after Dave and I found out we were having a baby I told him that I’d like a home birth.
+Dave is very laid back and easy going and basically said that he would go along with what I wanted as I was the one giving birth.
 I asked frequently through the pregnancy whether he had any concerns and I read up about home births so much that I feel we definitely made an informed choice.

 We told the midwife at our first appointment that we’d like to have a home birth and she was very supportive.

 How did we prepare for a home birth?

 The pregnancy flew by with no complications, no morning sickness, no hiccups at all!
 I made sure over this time that I researched birth pools and bought the one I wanted ‘Birth Pool In A Box‘ from Boots of all places!
 I also bought some cheap shower curtains to protect the floor and gathered together all our old towels!
 I also packed a hospital bag with things for myself and the baby in case we had to be transferred to hospital, or if I ended up being induced, in which case I would have to have a hospital birth.